GOOD FOOD OR GOOD ADVERTISING?

 Medi-Cal Adolescent Medi-Cal Gastro Formula Royal Canin Development Puppy Dry Food

-Chicken Meal Corn Chicken By Product Meal Brewers Rice
+Chicken Meal Corn Chicken By Product Meal Brewers Rice Brewers Rice Brewers Rice Flour

-Brewers Rice Brewers Rice Brewers Rice Chicken By Product Meal
+Brewers Rice Brewers Rice Brewers Rice Chicken By Product Meal Hydrolyzed Soy Protein Chicken By Product Meal

-Oat Flour Lamb Meal Corn Corn
+Oat Flour Lamb Meal Corn Corn Chicken Fat Corn

-Corn Potato Protein Chicken Fat Rice
+Corn Potato Protein Chicken Fat Rice Natural Flavours Brewers Rice

-Dried Whole Egg Dried Whole Egg Wheat Gluten Natural Flavors
+Dried Whole Egg Dried Whole Egg Wheat Gluten Natural Flavors Dried Plain Beet Pulp Natural Flavors

-Chicken Fat Chicken Fat Wheat Chicken Fat
+Chicken Fat Chicken Fat Wheat Chicken Fat Monocalcium Phosphate Chicken Fat

-Fish Meal Lamb Digest Natural Flavours Dried Beet Pulp
+Fish Meal Lamb Digest Natural Flavours Dried Beet Pulp Vegetable Oil Egg Product

-Yeast Culture Flax Meal Dried Plain Beef Pulp Egg Product
+Yeast Culture Flax Meal Dried Plain Beef Pulp Egg Product Calcium Carbonate Dried Plain Beet Pulp

-Chicken Digest Minerals Rice Hulls Grain Distillers Dried Yeast
+Chicken Digest Minerals Rice Hulls Grain Distillers Dried Yeast Fish Oil Powdered Cellulose

-Tomato Pomace Salmon Oil Vegetable Oil Powdered Cellulose
+Tomato Pomace Salmon Oil Vegetable Oil Powdered Cellulose Sodium Aluminosilicate Vegetable Oil

-Flax Meal Pea Fiber Fish Oil Vegetable Oil
+Flax Meal Pea Fiber Fish Oil Vegetable Oil Fructooligosaccharides Monocalcium phosphate

-Beet Pulp Vitamins Sodium Silico Aluminate Salt
+Beet Pulp Vitamins Sodium Silicon Aluminate Salt Potassium Chloride

-Now the Gastro Formula.
+The Puppy Formlula and Gastro Formula (from 2025) have brewers rice / brewers rice flour.
 Again very little species appropriate food.
 But why?
 This is a vet food.
 They must know what dogs and cats are supposed to eat.
 Here is the kicker.
 Most companies want to offer you the lowest priced product they can get away with.
 There is no other reason than that.
+(Note: Medi Cal was made by the company Royal Canin and appears to now be discontinued).

 So what do you need to remember of all of this?
 Two things.